ldericher/autodoc/README.md

 ### GNU Make (Makefiles)

-`autodoc` supports standard Makefiles.
+`autodoc` supports GNU Makefiles.
-`Makefile`s must contain a SRCPAT annotation comment as follows, where `<regex>` is the source pattern as above.
+However, Makefiles must contain a SRCPAT annotation comment as follows, where `<regex>` is a source pattern as above.

 ```Makefile
 #@SRCPAT <regex>